How to scrape Google Search with Python (Step-by-step guide)

 CAPTCHA

 The first challenge you will deal with when scraping Google Search is CAPTCHA.
-If you try using Selenium alone, you will get CAPTCHA on the first try.
-Google is protected by reCaptcha which is effective at detecting bots.
+If you try using Selenium alone, you will get a CAPTCHA on the first try.
+Google is protected by reCAPTCHA, which is effective at detecting bots.

 It uses advanced techniques to monitor user interaction even after solving CAPTCHA, making it even more effective than most alternatives on the market.